-After Abhijit Vinayak Banerjee got an early morning phone call that he and wife Esther Duflo were awarded the ‘The Sveriges Riksbank Prize’ in Economic Sciences in Memory of Alfred Nobel, informally known as ‘The Nobel Memorial Prize’ in Economic Sciences along with Michael Kremer, he had gone back to sleep.
-Yes, he actually managed to do that, although Esther didn’t.
+After Esther Duflo & Abhijit Banerjee got an early morning phone call that they have been awarded the ‘The Sveriges Riksbank Prize’ in Economic Sciences in Memory of Alfred Nobel – informally known as ‘The Nobel Memorial Prize’ – along with Michael Kremer, he had gone back to sleep.
+It was yet another morning for him, but not for Esther.

-When asked how the Nobel win changes his life Banerjee said: “More opportunities will come to us and new doors will open.
+When asked how this iconic win changes his life, Nobel prize winner Abhijit said: “More opportunities will come to us and new doors will open.
 But nothing changes for me that way.
 I like my life.”

-From their interactions with the media after the Nobel Prize win, we have deduced that Abhijit Banerjee is the chilled out spouse in the marriage and she is the go-getter although this takes nothing away from their knowledge or the work they have done together.
+From their interactions with the media after the Nobel Prize win, we have deduced that the Abhijit Banerjee & Esther Duflo marriage is an interesting one.
+He is the chilled-out spouse and she is the go-getter, although this takes nothing away from their knowledge or the work they have done together.

-Esther and Abhijit seem to be two very different people whose marriage has worked wonders both personally and professionally.
+Esther Duflo and Abhijit Banerjee seem to be two very different people whose marriage is successful both personally and professionally.

-5 Facts About The Marriage of Abhijit Banerjee and Esther Duflo
+5 Facts About Abhijit Banerjee And Esther Duflo Marriage

-Their love for economics binds them but they are different in many ways.
-Although Esther loves Indian food she grew up on pasta, something Abhijit is adept in cooking now.
+Their love for economics binds them but they are different in many ways and that’s what makes the Esther Duflo and Abhijit Banerjee love story amazing.
+Although Esther loves Indian food, she grew up on pasta, something Abhijit is adept at cooking now.
 What makes this amazing couple tick?
-We tell you.
+We shall tell you.

 1. She climbs mountains, he plays tennis

-Although Abhijit calls themselves nerds and they are voracious readers with a number of books and papers to their credit, they both are outdoors people.
+Although Esther Duflo and Abhijit Banerjee call themselves nerds and are voracious readers with a number of books and papers to their credit, they both are outdoors people.

 She loves climbing mountains when she is not doing experiments in her economics lab.
 “You have to be deliberate and patient, and confident you can make it.
 Otherwise, it is a self-fulfilling prophecy: if you think a climb is too hard it will become too hard,” is what she says about rock climbing.

-As his tall, lithe frame gives away, Banerjee is an ace tennis player and enjoys a game at the court immensely.
+As his tall, lithe frame gives away, Nobel Prize winner Abhijit Banerjee is an ace tennis player and enjoys a game at the court immensely.

-Both aren’t too fond of the idea of holidaying by the sea, and Esther says if they ever went she would end up taking up books on economics to read on the beach.
-They would rather mix work and pleasure and travel to India.
+Both aren’t too fond of the idea of holidaying by the sea, and Esther says if they ever went, she would end up taking books on economics to read on the beach.
+Since they are a couple who works together, they would rather mix work and pleasure, and travel to India.

 2. Travel means visiting villages of India and Africa

-Alleviation of poverty is their work interest and that has also fetched them the Nobel Prize.
+The Abhijit Banerjee and Esther Duflo marriage works well because they both take interest in similar kind of economical work and their fields of expertise match.
+Alleviation of poverty is their area of interest at work and that has also fetched them the Nobel Prize.
 They have experimented with aspects of education and social life in rural pockets in countries like India and Africa.

-They are usually travelling to these countries often to see if their experiments are working out.
-They are both at their happiest when travelling for work and making an impact.
+Esther Duflo and Abhijit Banerjee travel to these countries often to see if their experiments are working out.
+They are both at their happiest when traveling for work and making a real impact around the world.

 3. She believes she is not funny, but he is

 Esther Duflo could start a speech saying, “’I’m short.
 I’m French.
 I have a pretty strong French accent.”
-But if you ask her if she has a sense of humour she would say, “Probably not.”
-But anyone who has interacted with her would vouch for her subtle sense of immensely intelligent humour.
+If you ask her if she has a sense of humor she would say, “Probably not.”
+For Duflo, Nobel Prize was won for her work skills and economical acumen, not her sense of humor.
+But anyone who has interacted with her would vouch for her subtle sense of immensely intelligent humor.

-Neither does Banerjee wear his sense of humour on his sleeves but when he starts a speech saying, “This is like walking into the film sets…” then you know he has it in oodles.
+Neither does Banerjee wear his sense of humor on his sleeves but when he starts a speech saying, “This is like walking into the film sets…” then you know he has it in oodles.
+This low-key sense of humor in both of them is what makes a great Esther Duflo and Abhijit Banerjee love story.

 Related Reading: 8 Relationship Problems Faced by Couples with a Huge Age Gap